IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_06_the-hermeneutics-of-darkness.md

 Following Sereny, I present a way of understanding Stangl’s involvement that focuses on understanding of his reflections on his actions during the Shoah.
 But, I also question some of the assumptions inherent in Sereny’s characterization of moral action and present a way of thinking through presumptions of perpetrator guilt and conscience from a broader perspective.

-<Youtube yt="eCVUsb1iMGE" caption="The Hermeneutics of Darkness: Interpreting Perpetrators  on their Crimes" start="false" stop="false"></Youtube>
+<Youtube yt="eCVUsb1iMGE" caption="The Hermeneutics of Darkness: Interpreting Perpetrators  on their Crimes"></Youtube>